-Given all of the above, we’d like to offer you a quick guide to help you submit scripts that will make the process easy for you and the voice actor you’re working with.
+Given all of the above, we’d like to offer you a quick guide to help you submit scripts for a voice over that will make the process easy for you and the voice actor you’re working with.

 (spoiler: downloadable templates below).

-Following these steps carefully will help minimize errors, stress and unnecessary back-and-forth recordings.
+Following these steps carefully will help minimize errors, stress, and unnecessary back-and-forth recordings.

 Here goes!